One phrase echoes across this haircutting space more than any other:

 “It feels lighter already.”

-The nervous system knows before the conscious mind does.
+The nervous system knows before cognition does.

 A Body-Level Shift

 Muscles soften.
-Shoulders lower.
+Shoulders drop.
 Breathing deepens.

 The Quiet Drop